COVID-19 Resources for Business Members

 Who is eligible for loan forgiveness?

-During the eight week period after your loan is disbursed, you must generally maintain employee headcount and compensation levels, per the SBA guidelines.
+During the eight to twenty-four week period after your loan is disbursed, you must generally maintain employee headcount and compensation levels, per the SBA guidelines.

 The best resources to review and make recommendations based on your specific scenarios are accountants, CPAs and business attorneys.